tttor/ctrl-foundation/method/value-based/uvfa_schaul_2015.md

 * efficient technique for **supervised learning** of UVFAs,
   * by factoring observed values into separate embedding vectors for state and goal, and
   * then learning a mapping from s and g to these factored embedding vectors.
+* decomposes the regression into two stages.
+  * view the data as a sparse table of values that contains one row for each observed state s and one column for each ob- served goal g, and find a low-rank factorization of the table into state embeddings φ(s) and goal embeddings ψ(g).
+  * learn non-linear mappings from states s to state embeddings φ(s), and from goals g to goal embeddings ψ(g), using standard regression techniques (e.g. gradient descent on a neural network).

+## setup
+* Pacman game
+* a non-linear function approximator such as a multi-layer perceptron (MLP).

 ## result
 * suggest: UVFAs can be used